endymion/BeachAnalytics/site/_posts/2020-04-29-dont-focus-on-the-center-line.md

 On the morning of Friday, 13 August 2004 during Hurricane Charley, the National Hurricane Center's forecast for the path of the hurricane showed a <mark>cone of uncertainty</mark> for where the storm would make landfall that <mark>showed the center line of the storm passing directly over Tampa Bay</mark>.

-{% responsive_image path: images/posts/NHC-Hurricane-Charley-2004-08-13-1100.gif
+{% include responsive-image-article-figure.html
-  template: _includes/responsive-image-article-figure.html
+  image='images/posts/NHC-Hurricane-Charley-2004-08-13-1100.gif'
-  caption: "The center line of the 11 AM forecast showed Hurricane Charley striking Tampa Bay." %}
+  caption="The center line of the 11 AM forecast showed Hurricane Charley striking Tampa Bay." %}

 Then the <mark>forecast changed</mark> that afternoon, shifting the center line to Charlotte County, <mark>a hundred miles south</mark> of Tampa.
 That area, full of retirees, was devastated when the hurricane struck Punta Gorda in Charlotte County.
 People hadn't evacuated because they <mark>thought that the NHC was telling them that the storm was going to hit Tampa Bay</mark>, a hundred miles north of them.<mark>  Misinterpretation of a forecast graphic cost lives.</mark>

-{% responsive_image path: images/posts/NHC-Hurricane-Charley-2004-08-13-1500.gif
+{% include responsive-image-article-figure.html
-  template: _includes/responsive-image-article-figure.html
+  image='images/posts/NHC-Hurricane-Charley-2004-08-13-1500.gif'
-  caption: "The center line of the 2 PM forecast shifted a hundred miles southward." %}
+  caption="The center line of the 2 PM forecast shifted a hundred miles southward." %}

 Meteorologists at the National Hurricane Center are so concerned that people will pay too much attention to the center line of the hurricane track forecast cone images{% cite bams:cone-of-uncertainty %} that they have <mark>removed the center line</mark> from the default forecast images.
 They do still publish a set of forecast images with center lines, but the default images no longer include the misleading center track.

-{% responsive_image path: images/posts/nhc-hurricane-cone.png
+{% include responsive-image-article-figure.html
-  template: _includes/responsive-image-article-figure.html
+  image='images/posts/nhc-hurricane-cone.png'
-  caption: "The default hurricane forecast images from the National Hurricane Center no longer include a misleading center-line forecast track." %}
+  caption="The default hurricane forecast images from the National Hurricane Center no longer include a misleading center-line forecast track." %}

 ## Same problem with COVID-19 projections

 The easy-to-understand center line in the IHME charts comes with the <mark>exact same problem</mark>.
 Many people, including even President Trump, have misinterpreted the center line of the IHME projections.
 Trump's famously-optimistic projection that only 60,000 people would die in the entire COVID-19 epidemic in the US was an obvious misinterpretation of both the center line of the IHME charts and the overall intent of the model: to project the impact of the <a href="/2020/04/27/its-not-the-peak-its-this-peak.html"><i>first wave</i></a> of the epidemic.{% cite wapo:misunderstanding-the-math %}

-{% responsive_image path: images/posts/ihme-forecast-range.jpg
+{% include responsive-image-article-figure.html
-  template: _includes/responsive-image-article-figure.html
+  image='images/posts/ihme-forecast-range.jpg'
-  caption: "A confusing center line on a forecast that's really a range from about 57k to about 130k." %}
+  caption="A confusing center line on a forecast that's really a range from about 57k to about 130k." %}

 Unfortunately the center line on the charts leads people to treat the model like a crystal ball that will give them a specific answer.
 And then when the real death count doesn't track the center line exactly, they're <mark>disillusioned and they reject the whole model</mark>.
 Or when researchers update the parameters of the model and the forecast line changes.
 This stems from a tragic misunderstanding of what the model is trying to forecast and now it works.